Dwill-chen/822UpFree/README.md

 # 822UpFree
-More than：8 hours work 2 hours study 2 hours exercise
+More than：8 hours work 2 hours study 2 hours exercise，and weekend free。